 Faculty of Arts

-Saint Mary’s Arts professors Dr. Djordje Stefanovic and Dr. John L. Plews have just received generous grants from the Social Sciences and Humanities Research Council of Canada.
+Saint Mary’s Arts professors Dr. Djordje Stefanovic and Dr. John L. Plews have recently received generous grants from the Social Sciences and Humanities Research Council of Canada.
 Learn a little more about their grants and their exciting projects, Exploring The Right of Refugee Return, and The Study of Study Abroad.

 Exploring the right of refugee return